usaid-cs/yesterday-i-learned/random.md

 - The Micro USB connector standard is rated [10 insertions for 3 years](http://electronics.stackexchange.com/questions/18552/why-was-mini-usb-deprecated-in-favor-of-micro-usb).
 Interestingly, [the original USB was rated at 1500 insertions](https://en.wikipedia.org/wiki/USB#Durability), but you don't ever see them breaking.
 - Naval Maps are centered at America, [cutting Asia in half](http://i.imgur.com/iF89Wxe.jpg).
 - Since mercury adheres to itself stronger than usual liquids (read: high surface tension), [sponges cannot absorb it](http://i.imgur.com/K4IoziO.gif).
-- [Papa and Mama don't have lettuce, but the Uncle and Teen do.](https://www.reddit.com/r/canada/comments/4ee6cw/til_aw_canada_no_longer_has_any_corporate/) Uncle and Teen also share the same L nose, while the rest of the family all have round noses.
 - [Death throes](http://www.ldoceonline.com/dictionary/death-throes) are annoying sound made by people about to die.
 [Death rows](https://en.wikipedia.org/wiki/Death_row) are a place for people to hang out before they are executed.
 - Winning is only half the battle.
 - Washroom hand dryers spread around 60~1300 times more germs than paper towels, [according to a flawed study](http://www.telegraph.co.uk/news/2016/04/13/dyson-airblades-spread-germs-1300-times-more-than-paper-towels/).
-- [Refried beans](https://en.wikipedia.org/wiki/Refried_beans) is cooked and mashed, not fried. _In this dish, after being boiled and then mashed into a paste, the beans are sometimes then fried or baked, though usually neither, thus making the term "refried" even more misleading._
 - Alec Guinness (Ben Kenobi) died ages ago (2000).
 He was old enough to experience the Jedi purge and two other world wars.
 - There are more binary stars (orbits around another star) than unary stars.
 - [Common sense](https://www.reddit.com/r/AskReddit/comments/4c2hat/fast_food_workerswhat_should_we_never_order_from/) is ordering things from a fast food restaurant only if the ingredients appear in more than one item, which makes sure they are fresh.